Witiko/doctoral-thesis/main.md

 #### Future Work

-Future work should investigate whether formal concept analysis can be used to extract type-of word relations from quantized token embeddings.
+Future work should investigate whether formal concept analysis can be used to extract type-of token relations from quantized token embeddings.

 #### Reproducibility